 Public Eye

 Amsterdam is a busy city.
-This can sometimes lead to traffic unsafe situations.
-By collecting data on the numbers of pedestrians, it is possible to take measures to manage the crowds.
-If a situation becomes unsafe due to excessive crowding, the municipality can intervene.
+This can sometimes lead to unsafe traffic situations.
+By collecting data on pedestrian numbers, it is possible to take measures to manage the crowds effectively.
+If a situation becomes unsafe due to excessive crowds, the local authority can intervene.

 Publication category